 Protection Ritual to Stop conflict and War in Sudan

-I offer a clear, compassion‑centered guide that blends traditional African healing with practical steps you can use at home.
-I write from the present moment, focused on civilians, aid routes, and calm outcomes that matter to people in Sudan and the wider world.
+I offer a clear, compassion‑centered guide that blends respectful african traditional practice with practical, home‑friendly steps you can use today.
+This work focuses on protecting civilians, keeping aid routes open, and supporting calm outcomes that matter to people in Sudan and the wider world.

 Key Takeaways

-• I provide a compassionate, safety‑first guide you can use at home.
+• This is a compassionate, safety‑first set of micro‑rituals you can practice at home.

-• Remote sessions and substitutions make help accessible when movement is limited.
+• Remote support and material substitutions make the work accessible when movement is limited.

-• Intent is named clearly to focus on civilians and aid routes.
+• Intent is named clearly to protect civilians and aid corridors rather than target people or political outcomes.

-• Consent, clear boundaries, and trauma awareness are central.
+• Consent, clear boundaries, and trauma‑aware practice are central to everything I teach.

 My intent, your safety, and how this How‑To guide works today